Hazem-Amer/BoardGames/README.md

 - ✅ [2048](https://play2048.co/)
 - ✅ [Game of Fifteen](https://15puzzle.netlify.app/)

-Both games are built using the **same object-oriented architecture**, following clean code principles with shared interfaces and reusable game board logic.
+Both games are built using the **Kotlin and the Java Swing**, following clean code principles with shared interfaces and reusable game board logic.

 ---